aiidalab/aiidalab-on-azure/README.md

 Then perform a [copier update](https://copier.readthedocs.io/en/stable/updating/) by switching into your deployments directory and running
 ```
-$ copier update
+$ copier -a aiidalab.contoso.com/.copier-answers.yml update
 ```
+where you should replace `aiidalab.contoso.com` with the hostname of the deployment that you want to update.

-The update process will walk you through the questionaire and potentially request all needed information.
+The update process will walk you through the questionaire and potentially request newly required information.
 Answers that were already provided in the previous deployment will be reused.
-Please see the *Known limitations* section for limitations with respect to managing multiple deployements using this approach.

 ## DNS-zones